AdrianArmasRincon/CentralUniformes/README.md

 # Readme-Eng
 # About-the-project
+## Web-apps
+Web apps, native apps, and hybrid apps each have their own set of advantages and disadvantages.
+The choice between them depends on few factors, including the specific requirements of the project, target audience, and development resources.
+Here's a comparison of web apps with native and hybrid.

+In this case we have choosen web apps, but why?
+Because they have Cross-Platform Compatibility, Web apps are accessible through web browsers on various devices, making them compatible with multiple platforms.
+Users don´t have to install the app to access to it, as in natives and hybrid case.
+It is easier to update, because are instantly available to all users as they are implemented on the server side, eliminating the need for users to download and install updates.
+And Web apps are often more cost-effective to develop and maintain because they share a single codebase for all platforms.

+But it has disadventages too and those are few of them:
+Limited Device Access, web apps may not have full access to device-specific features as native apps do.
+Web apps may have slightly slower performance compared to native apps, because they are not done to an specific hardware and software.
+And web apps may not perform as well as native apps in offline mode, like natives.

 ## Where-does-the-need-arise-from?
 This project is made to help the access and management of users, roles and links of a company, to facilitate both the management and use of the intranet and its apps.